itsluismario/google-theme-project-cs50/README.md

 - Google Image Search
 - Google Advance Search

+Key Parts:
-It section should have to match Google's own asthetics as best as possible.
+- Every section matches Google's own asthetics
-And every page should be able to provide input for all the fields.
+- Every page is able to provide input for all the fields